yiisoft/queue/docs/guide/worker.md

 stdout_logfile=/var/www/my_project/log/yii-queue-worker.log
 ```

-In this case Supervisor should start 4 `queue/listen` workers.
+In this case Supervisor should start 4 `queue:listen` workers.
 The worker output will be written
 to the specified log file.

 For more info about Supervisor's configuration and usage see its [documentation](http://supervisord.org).